Corey Bailey

 mode other than play.
 Even the tape lifters have been sleeved so that the sleeves

-the lifter sleeves are installed, I will only use the Fast-Forward/Rewind functions to
+When the lifter sleeves are installed, I will only use the Fast-Forward/Rewind

-position the tape prior to transfer.
-Fast-Forward and Rewind functions are then
+functions to position the tape prior to transfer.
+Fast-Forward and Rewind functions

-accomplished using "shuttle" mode with the tape threaded around a reversing idler,
+are usually accomplished using the ‘shuttle’ mode with the tape threaded around

 This is relatively easy and there is a link to Teflon tape at the end of this article.